-Eligible Tribal governments are encouraged to incorporate, where applicable, any existing plans to protect against cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of that Tribal government.
-For the required Cybersecurity Plan submission, tribes can leverage an existing Cybersecurity Plan if it meets the requirements for Cybersecurity Plans outlined in the NOFO.
+Eligible Tribal Nations are encouraged to incorporate, where applicable, any existing plans to protect against cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of that Tribal Nation.
+For the required Cybersecurity Plan submission, Tribal Nations can leverage an existing Cybersecurity Plan if it meets the requirements for Cybersecurity Plans outlined in the NOFO.